bailabs/paymongo/README.md

-# Paynongo Python Library
+# Paymongo Python Library

-The Paynongo Python library provides convenient access to the Paynongo API from applications written in the Python language.
-It includes a pre-defined set of classes for API resources that initialize themselves dynamically from API responses which makes it compatible with a wide range of versions of the Stripe API.
+The Paymongo Python library provides convenient access to the Paymongo API from applications written in the Python language.
+It includes a pre-defined set of classes for API resources that initialize themselves dynamically from API responses which makes it compatible with a wide range of versions of the Paymongo API.

 ## Documentation